-“America’s most convenient bank”, as they tout, partnered with KAI Consumer Banking to launch Clari, an AI-powered chatbot, in Canada.
-Clari answers customers’ questions via text message and notifies them when credit card payments are due or how much they spent at a certain store.
-Chatbots cut down on call volume, and Clari’s success in Canada will likely influence TD Bank to develop a chatbot for its US branches.
+TD Bank has partnered with KAI Consumer Banking to launch Clari, an AI-powered chatbot in Canada.
+Clari answers customers’ questions via text message and notifies them when credit card payments and when a payment is made.
+As Clari has significantly cut down the call volume in Canada, it is likely that TD Bank may develop a similar chatbot for its US branches.

-In another partnership, the company teamed up with fintech provider Amount to leverage its digital lending technology, which comes with a suite of tools including fraud detection and account verification.
+In another partnership, the company teamed up with fintech provider, Amount, to leverage its suite of digital lending tools—including fraud detection and account verification.

-Capital One managed to make the list of top US banks, likely due to its ongoing commitment to digital transformation.
+Capital One has made the list of top US banks, likely due to its ongoing commitment to digital transformation.
 Capital One increased its technology staff from 2,500 in 2011 to 9,000 in 2019, helping launch Eno—its AI-powered chatbot, similar to Bank of America’s Erica.

 Despite its major data breach in mid-2019, the bank also came first on our Banking Digital Trust Report, where it was the frontrunner on all six pillars of trust: security, privacy, reputation, reliability, ease of use, and feature breadth.
-Capital One’s high scores likely stemmed from its recent large-scale cloud migration, which has improved service continuity and facilitated upgrades, as well as reinforced security protocols that helped rebound customer perceptions.
+Capital One’s high scores likely stemmed from its recent large-scale cloud migration, which has improved service continuity, facilitated upgrades, and reinforced security protocols to get back into customers’ good graces.

-Capital One also acquired fintech United Income in 2019, a digital platform that offers wealth management services for people moving into retirement.
-The fintech combines both technological capabilities with human facets, like providing access to a team of wealth managers—making it attractive for consumers who still desire human interaction.
+Capital One also acquired fintech United Income in 2019, a digital platform that offers wealth management services for people transitioning into retirement.
+This combination allows the firm to offer technological capabilities with human facets.
+For example, by providing access to a team of wealth managers, this makes Capital One appealing to consumers who still desire human interaction.